Lead Acid Battery (Car Battery)

 Car batteries provide extreme high current.
 NEVER short a battery.
 Be careful with tools while working on the terminals.
 A spanner which touches both connectors will be welded on immediately and the battery can explodes.

-In cars the negative electrode is always connected to the body.
-Always disconnect the minus connector of the battery first.
-If the spanner gets contact to any metal part of the car it has no consequence.
-Then you are allowed to disconnect the plus connector.
-Now also a contact with the body has no consequence.
+In cars the negative electrode is connected to the body.
+If you want to take out a car battery, disconnect the minus connector of the battery first.
+If your spanner gets contact to any metal part of the car while unscrewing, noting will happen.
+If you would start with the plus terminal and you get contact with the body, you would short-circuit the battery with dangerous consequences (no fuse, extremly high current, overheating and danger of explosion).
+After disconnecting the minus terminal you are allowed to disconnect the plus connector.
+A contact with the body now has also no consequences.

 Installing the battery has to be the other way round.